KaufmanDeveloper/labyrinth-game/Story/Outline.md

 - Find an underground city with primal humans that have evolved to live in the dark
 - They worship "The Core"
-- Tara finds her place as an evangelist among them
+- Kara finds her place as an evangelist among them
 - You join her religion

 ### Path 2 - 2 - 2 (Go to Sign Symbol)

 - Grant dies
 - You find a leftover shuttle to Mars
-- You take off with Tara (by accident?)
+- You take off with Kara (by accident?)
 - Mars has an empty station
 - Shuttle was a one way trip